elasekness/RNASeq_workshop/Day3.md

 <br>

-## Import your Salmon sf files an summarize transcript read counts for a gene-level analysis.
+## Import your Salmon sf files and summarize transcript read counts for a gene-level analysis.

-To perform a DESeq2 analysis we will need our Salmon sf files, our tx2gene.txt file, and a table that specifies the conditions associated with our samples or the experimental design.
+To perform a DESeq2 analysis we will need our Salmon sf files, our `tx2gene.txt` file, and a table that specifies the conditions associated with our samples (the experimental design).
 You can manually create the table in R, Excel (exporting as a tab-delimited text file), or in any text editor, such as `nano`.
 We'll create this file after we import our sf and tx2gene files.

 If you haven't transferred your files from the VM to your computer, you can obtain copies of them here: [data-files](https://github.com/elasekness/RNASeq_workshop/tree/main/data-files)

-Import the sf and tx2gene.txt files with the `tximport` function.
+Import the `sf` and `tx2gene.txt` files with the `tximport()` function.

 	files = file.path(c("wt-1.sf", "wt-2.sf", "pqse-1.sf", "pqse-2.sf"))
 	names(files) <- c("wt1", "wt2", "pqse1", "pqse2")
 	tx2gene = read.table("tx2gene.txt", header=T, sep='\t')
 	txi = tximport(files, type="salmon", tx2gene=tx2gene)

-> The first command specifies the file path to our files. <br>
+> The first command specifies the path to our files. <br>
-> The second command names the files.  **These names should be the same and in the same order as our experimental design table** <br>
+> The second command names the files.  **These names should be in the same order as listed in our experimental design table** <br>
-> Next, import the tx2gene table, specifying that the table has a header and that columns/fields are separated by tabs. <br>
+> We import the `tx2gene.txt` file as a table, specifying that it has a header and columns/fields separated by tabs. <br>
-> Finally we create the txi object, which will summarize transcript-level abundances to the gene-level. <br>
+> Finally, we create the txi object, which will summarize transcript-level abundances to the gene-level. <br>
 > In our case, the abundances will not change because the transcripts are equivalent to the genes. <br>
-> **Note** that some provide the option `countsFromAbundance=“lengthScaledTPM”` in the tximport command to remove read count correlation with length.
-> However, the `DESeqDataSetFromTximport` function will do this for us when we create our DESeq2 object.
+> **Note** including the option `countsFromAbundance=“lengthScaledTPM”` in the tximport command removes read count correlation with length as needed for the DESeq2 analysis.
+However, the `DESeqDataSetFromTximport()` function will do this for us when we create our DESeqDataSet object.

-The `txi` object is a list that contains the matrices for abundance (TPM), counts, and length from our sf files.
+The `txi` object contains the matrices for abundance (TPM), counts, and length from our sf files.
 You can get the names of the matrices and access the information in the matrices with the following commands.

 	names(txi)
 	head(txi$counts)